Hi friend and Welcome!

 - Both are USB condenser mics.
 What is the difference between a Condenser mic vs. Dynamic mic?

 - Build.
 The Blue Yeti is an extremely solid and rugged piece of equipment.
-It’s built like an industrial strength dildo.
-I’m sorry I had to lol.
-You know you laughed. 😀 The Nessie by contrast feels like a paper air plane, but made of tissue paper.
+It’s built like mini spaceship.
+The Nessie by contrast feels like a paper air plane, but made of tissue paper.
 Haha, it’s not that bad, but side by side?
 No comparison.

 - Extras.
 The Nessie comes with a built in pop filter and shock-mount.
 The Yeti has it’s own stand, but will need to be fitted with that windscreen that I mentioned.
 It doesn’t really need a shock-mount though, as it’s base is about as heavy as a boulder 🙂